Inside Messi's quest for World Cup ultimate glory

 Messi has a new frame of mind.
 In the past, he did not allow himself to enjoy too much.
 The priority was the next game.
 It was that need to go for more that took him to such heights.

-Now, freed of the pressure since he Argentina won the 2021 Copa America, he has become aware that the end is nigh and has allowed himself to be carried away by what is around him.
+Now, freed of the pressure since Argentina won the 2021 Copa America, he has become aware that the end is nigh and has allowed himself to be carried away by what is around him.

 He is embracing all that the World Cup means, including being tied to an invisible thread that links him to Maradona.
 He has been seen singing with the fans at the end of the matches.
 Especially 'Muchachos', where Maradona encourages Messi from heaven.